birdandhike.com logo

 The Hike

-From the South Loop Trailhead inside the picnic area (Table 2, Waypoint 1), the trails starts at a fairly steep grade as it runs southeastward towards the base of the gray limestone Echo Cliffs (away from Cathedral Rock).
-In this area, the trail runs though a fairly thick, mixed forest of Ponderosa pine, white fir, and aspen with lots of shrubs.
+Following the South Loop Trail past the picnic area, the trails starts at a fairly steep grade as it runs southeastward towards the base of the gray limestone Echo Cliffs (away from Cathedral Rock).
+In this area, the trail runs though a fairly thick, mixed forest of Ponderosa pine, white fir, and quaking aspen with lots of shrubs.

 Echo Overlook Trail

-After about 20-25 minutes, the trail joins an old road, which is followed up and across a side canyon that comes down from Griffith Peak and runs through the Echo Cliffs.
+After about 20-25 minutes, the trail joins an old road (Wpt.
+03), which is followed up and across a side canyon that comes down from the north face of Griffith Peak and runs through the Echo Cliffs at this point.
 This is an avalanche chute where the snow knocks down the taller trees and opens the forest for bushes and an aspen thicket.
 This is a nice area in the late summer and fall when the leaves are changing color.

 Echo Overlook Trail